coldsource/evqueue-core/README.md

 ### Packages

-If you are looking for pre-compiled packages, see [our debian repository](https://packagecloud.io/coldsource/evqueue).
+If you are looking for pre-compiled packages, see [our debian packages](http://www.evqueue.net/downloads).

 If you want to build your own debian package from this source, use :

 ```
+sudo apt-get install devscripts
 debuild -us -uc -b
 ```